-- Operating revenues
+- Operating Revenues

-- Non-operating revenues
+- Non-Operating Revenues

-- Capital contributions, additions to endowments, and special and extraordinary items
+- Other Revenue (capital contributions, additions to endowments, and special and extraordinary items)

 Auxiliary Enterprises.
-Auxiliary Enterprise revenues are considered a "major revenue source" and should be reported as a separate line in the operating revenue section.
+Auxiliary enterprise revenues are considered a "major revenue source" and should be reported as a separate line in the operating revenue section.